Iceland

 Select passport type

-Embassy of The Republic of Bulgaria to the Kingdom of Norway
+Embassy of the Republic of Bulgaria in the Kingdom of Norway

 E-mail: [email protected]